Founder and Executive Director

 She now devotes her knowledge, experience and passion to promote healing of human trafficking survivors and strategically confront slavery in our state.

 Laura graduated from Trevecca University in May of 2014 with a degree in Business Administration concentrating in Information Technology.
 A heart for the victims and survivors of human trafficking came about just a few short years ago upon coming to Nashville.
 Attending a film screening and hearing a presentation about the problem prompted her search for action and involvement and started her here at End Slavery Tennessee as an intern.

 In her free time, Laura enjoys spending time with her husband and family, reading, sewing, running and spending time outdoors.

 Director of Education & Community Relations

-As the Director of Community Relations, Ondrea helps educate organizations and professionals in the community on the presence of human trafficking in Tennessee, how to spot it's victims and how to combat and prevent human trafficking.
-Ondrea will also oversee communication with and engagement of supporters and volunteers.
+As the Director of Education and Community Relations, Ondrea helps educate organizations and professionals in the community on the presence of human trafficking in Tennessee, how to spot victims and how to combat and prevent human trafficking.
+Ondrea also oversees communication with and engagement of supporters and volunteers.